stscoundrel/old-swedish-dictionary-builder/README.md

 Available formats:
 - JSON
+- DSL

 The data source can be used either in volumes (Vol I - III & vol IV - V) or as a combined dictionary.
+Also outputs additional related dictionary of Medieval Swedish law.

 ### Usage